 When it comes to cocaine or heroin, it’s pretty easy to determine if someone has been using them.
 Their formulas are stable, they show up on any drug test, the symptoms of use are very well known.
 But when drugs are new and formulas are constantly shifting, there’s an additional factor of danger to their use.
 Doctors may not be able to test for these drugs if someone winds up in the emergency room, symptoms of overdose may not be recognized and the users themselves may be completely unaware of what hazards exist when they snort that powder or ingest that pill.

-What's more, when you are talking about synthetics like phenethylanimes, you may have chemists altering the formula ever so slightly to change an old drug to a new one that may be able to escape law enforcement seizure.
+What’s more, when you are talking about synthetics like phenethylamines, you may have chemists altering the formula ever so slightly to change an old drug to a new one that may be able to escape law enforcement seizure.
 While this may work for the chemist and the dealer, it is endlessly dangerous for the user.

-This is definitely the case with phenethylanimes.
+This is definitely the case with phenethylamines.
 This is class of drug with hallucinogenic, physical, mental and emotional effects.
-Their nature as strong stimulants means that they will increase heart rate, respiration and blood pressure.
+Their nature as strong stimulants means that they will increase heart rate, respiration, and blood pressure.
 Body temperature will go up and the person may become dehydrated if they do not take care to drink enough water.
-If the person doesn't handle the drug well or they take too much, there is a possibility of a high fever, convulsions, and organ breakdown.
+If the person doesn’t handle the drug well or they take too much, there is a possibility of a high fever, convulsions, and organ breakdown.

 MDMA or Ecstasy is a well-known drug in this class of phenethylamines.
 It is popular at dance venues and music festivals as it gives one a feeling of artificial closeness to other people.
 Colors may be brighter, music and lighting may have a more profound effect, which is why it is used at nightclubs and why some venues hand out light sticks and synchronize their light shows to the music.
 But when too much of this drug is taken, a person can overheat, suffer paranoia or panic attacks, run high fevers and die from organ failure.